ComposerKevin/ComfyUI-KevinNodes-BatchManipulators/README.md

-# ComfyUI-KevinNodes-BatchManipulators
+# ComfyUI KevinNodes BatchManipulators

-A collection of custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) focused on advanced **Batch manipulation**.
+A collection of custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) focused on advanced **Batch manipulation** for both **Masks** and **Latents**.

-While many custom node packs offer image batch manipulation, precise control over **Mask Batches** (arrays of masks) is often missing.
-These nodes allow you to treat mask batches like arrays: inserting at specific indices, removing specific frames, zipping two batches together, and repeating specific frames.
+While many custom node packs offer image batch manipulation, precise control over **Mask Batches** and **Latent Batches** is often missing.
+These nodes allow you to treat batches like arrays: inserting at specific indices, removing specific frames, zipping two batches together, and repeating specific frames.

 ## 📥 Installation